Xellor-Dev/wldota/README.md

 # wldota
-Getting wins and losses dota 2 through api
+Getting wins and losses dota 2 through api.

+You have to get the key here: https://www.opendota.com/api-keys